nicheinc/nullable/README.md

 ## Motivation

-It's often useful to define data updates using JSON objects, where each key-value pair represents an update to a field, using a value of `null` to indicate deletion.
+It's often useful to define data updates using JSON objects, where each key-value pair represents an update to a field, using null to indicate deletion.
 If a certain key is not present, the corresponding field is not modified.
 We want to define go structs corresponding to these updates, which need to be marshalled to/from JSON.

-If we were to use pointer fields with the `omitempty` JSON struct tag option for these structs, then fields explicitly set to `nil` to be removed would instead simply be absent from the marshalled JSON, i.e. unchanged.
-If we were to use pointer fields without `omitempty`, then `nil` fields would be present and `null` in the JSON output, i.e. removed.
+If we were to use pointer fields with the `omitzero` JSON struct tag option for these structs, then fields explicitly set to `nil` to be removed would instead simply be absent from the marshalled JSON, i.e. unchanged.
+If we were to use pointer fields without `omitzero`, then `nil` fields would be present and `null` in the JSON output, i.e. removed.

-The `Update` and `SliceUpdate` types distinguish between no-op and removal updates, allowing them to correctly and seamlessly unmarshal themselves from JSON.
+The `nup.Update` and `nup.SliceUpdate` types distinguish between no-op and removal updates, allowing them to correctly and seamlessly unmarshal themselves from JSON.

+## Marshalling

+For best results, use the `omitzero` JSON struct tag option on all struct fields of type `nup.Update` or `nup.SliceUpdate`.
+This will ensure that if the field is a no-op, it's correctly omitted from the JSON output.
+(If the `omitzero` tag is absent, the field will be marshalled as `null`.)

 ## Installation